 Your audience constantly moves across channels.
 It just makes sense to keep up with them, wherever they go.

 Nowhere is the power of this combined approach more evident than in our work with the University of Notre Dame.
 A few years ago, they tasked us to fill their sales funnel with new potential students.
 They faced some unique challenges, such as not being allowed to put school signage on the exterior of their buildings.
 Rather than seeing this as an obstacle, our team was able to leverage the combined power of digital and traditional advertising to run a successful campaign.

 We strategically placed OOH posters at Chicago metro stations to get users thinking about Notre Dame.
 This harnessed the power of traditional advertising to get the brand on people’s radar and build up trustworthiness.
 Then we complemented the traditional strategy by utilizing the power of digital.
 We partnered with Cuebiq to determine whether a user was likely to have seen one of the posters.
 The user’s phone sent a location ping from a station where the posters were displayed.
 Once they left the station, we targeted them with a display or social ad, showing them a new, targeted ad while Notre Dame was likely already on their mind.

 The results speak for themselves.
 Of course, a purely digital or purely traditional strategy would have been effective to one degree or another.
 But by combining traditional and digital, we gained maximum exposure and ensured that Notre Dame consistently stayed top of mind, whether the audience was out and about or just looking at their phone.

-You owe it to your brand to explore using the strengths of both digital and traditional media.
+Now that you’ve seen these 3 ways digital and traditional marketing work together, we think you’d agree you owe it to your brand to explore using the strengths of both.
 We don’t live our entire lives online, so why should your advertising?
 By limiting yourself to just one form of media, you’re limiting your audience – and potentially your results.